learn-co-curriculum/ruby-enumerables-quiz/README.md

 ### Code Challenge VI: Using `include?`

 Below we have a variable, `famous_cats`, set equal to an array of famous cats.
-Use the `.include?` method to check and see if the array includes the string "Maru".
+Use the `.include?` method to check and see if the array includes the string `"Maru"`.

 ~~~ruby